Springtime in Alaska is below freezing

 In Interior Alaska, the month with the highest average wind speed is June with just a little more than 3m/s.
 We sometimes get strong wind when a low in the Gulf of Alaska is in the right position to produce the Tanana Valley wind due to channeling of the wind.
 Other strong wind events are related to storms entering the Interior from the Bering Sea.
 These storms also bring a lot of snow and often outages because of trees that fell in the power lines.
 Last winter some households were without electricity for nearly a week after a Bering Sea storm.
 In summer, strong wind typically can be associated with gust fronts of thunderstorms.

 How is spring progressing where you live?
 Are you still styling winter items for spring?
 What is your favorite spring trend or item you are looking forward to wearing?
-Let me know, send me an email.
-I am curious.
+Let me know, I am curious.

 Get the support, motivation, and tips to look to your best in life.
 Get a subscription to High Latitude Style.
 Deep inside you know when I can do it you can do it too.